ninagnedin/Gnedin_APC524_HW3/README.md

 testQuad2: To test a quadratic with no roots - should fail

-testTwoParams: To test function with two parameters

-testRadis: To test the radius exception - should fail
+testRadius: To test the radius exception - should fail

+testTwoParamsAnalytic: To test function of two parameters using analytic Jacobian

+testTwoParamsApprox: To test function of two parameters using approx Jacobian

+testThreeParamsAnalytic: To test function of three parameters using analytic Jacobian

+testThreeParamsApprox: To test function of three parameters using approx Jacobian

 testNewtonStep: Testing that a single step of Newton performs correctly